The Mission (band): Full circle

 As the Mission's 25th anniversary was approaching, it was suggested to Hussey that he should reform the original lineup of the band.
-The singer initially resisted, occupied with other projects.
+Hussey initially resisted, occupied with other projects.
 Eventually he was convinced, and in the summer of 2010, the announcement was made that with Craig Adams and Simon Hinkler on board, the Mission had reformed.
 Drummer Mick Brown had passed on the invitation to join and Spear of Destiny's Mike Kelly took his place.

 In contrast to previous incarnations, the band only played material from the 1986–1990 period.
 In October 2011, they played a warm-up show as their alter ego, Blood Brothers, in Hussey's hometown of Bristol, before embarking on the XXV UK/European tour that culminated in a sold-out show at the Brixton Academy.
 This performance and an earlier one in Cologne was captured on film and released as Silver, together with an audio recording from the Frankfurt show.

 Revitalised, the band decided to continue touring and played shows in South America, Mexico, Europe, and on the Download Festival in 2012.
-They also added a rendition of All Along the Watchtower to their repertoire.
-In September 2012, they supported The Cult on a tour of the UK, which attracted some controversy.
+They also added a rendition of "All Along the Watchtower" to their repertoire.
+In September 2012, they supported the Cult on a tour of the UK, which attracted some controversy.

 In October 2012, Hussey announced that "The Mission are gonna be recording a new album next year.
 The band are spending time right now writing new songs and will convene to a rehearsal room near Bristol in early April to start working on these new songs together".
 He also revealed that David M. Allen would be producing.
 The Brightest Light was released in September 2013, and the band embarked on a tour in support around North America, Germany, and the UK.
 In 2014, the Mission returned to South America for a nine-date tour.